menu

 Sallis is a decidedly white-collar town, with fully 87.37% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sallis is a town of service providers, managers, and professionals.
 There are especially a lot of people living in Sallis who work in maintenance occupations (29.47%), law enforcement and fire fighting (23.16%), and healthcare (12.63%).

-Telecommuters are a relatively large percentage of the workforce: 18.95% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.95% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle